 Dr. Michael Glick assumed this role July 1, 2021, bringing a depth of experience in academic leadership.
 From 2009-2015, he served as Dean of the University of Buffalo, SUNY, School of Dental Medicine where he most recently remained as Professor of Oral Diagnostic Sciences (2009-2021).
 Prior to his time at Buffalo, he was Professor of Oral Medicine at Arizona School of Dentistry & Oral Health, A.T.
 Still University, also holding the post of Associate Dean of Oral-Medical Sciences at the University’s School of Osteopathic Medicine (2007-2009).
 While part of the faculty at University of Medicine and Dentistry of New Jersey from 2001 to 2007, Dr. Glick served as Chairman of the Department of Diagnostic Sciences (2002-2007) and as Director of both the Division of Oral Medicine (2001-2006) and the Postgraduate Training Program in Oral Medicine (2001-2006).

-Dr. Alonso Carrasco-Labra, a leading authority in evidence-based health care, is as an Associate Professor in the Department of Preventive & Restorative Sciences.
+Dr. Alonso Carrasco-Labra, a leading authority in evidence-based health care, is Director of the Cochrane Oral Health Collaborating Center at Penn Dental Medicine and an Associate Professor in the Department of Preventive & Restorative Sciences.
 Prior to coming to Penn Dental Medicine in October 2021, he served as Senior Director of the Department of Evidence Synthesis and Translation Research within the American Dental Association (ADA) Science and Research Institute and as Director of ADA’s Center for Evidence-Based Dentistry.
 He has served as clinical practice guideline and policy methodologist for the Pan-American Health Organization/World Health Organization (PAHO), the World Bank, the U.S. Food and Drug Administration (FDA), the American Gastroenterological Association (AGA), as well as governments and health care agencies worldwide.
 For many years, Dr. Carrasco-Labra has also been active in the Cochrane Collaboration, an independent global organization internationally recognized as the benchmark for high-quality information about the effectiveness of health care.
 Presently, he serves as the Director of the new Cochrane Oral Health Collaborating Center at Penn Dental Medicine.

 Olivia Urquhart is an Instructor in the Department of Preventive & Restorative Sciences.
 Before joining Penn Dental Medicine in September 2022, she served as the lead data analyst and a clinical practice guideline methodologist in the Department of Evidence Synthesis and Translation Research at the American Dental Association’s (ADA) Science & Research Institute.
 During her tenure at the ADA she authored systematic reviews and clinical practice guidelines in oral cancer diagnosis, caries management, acute pain management, antibiotics for pulpitis, and dental interventions prior to radiation for head and neck cancer.
 Olivia earned a master’s degree in public health with a specialization in epidemiology from the Rollins School of Public Health at Emory University in 2016 and concurrently was a member of the birth defects surveillance research team at the Centers for Disease Control and Prevention’s National Center on Birth Defects and Developmental Disabilities.